nus-cs2030s/2223-s2/docs/19-wrapper.md

 ## Auto-boxing and Unboxing

-As conversion back-and-fro between a primitive type and its wrapper class is pretty common, Java provides a feature called auto-boxing/unboxing to perform type conversion between primitive type and its wrapper class.
+As conversion back-and-forth between a primitive type and its wrapper class is pretty common, Java provides a feature called auto-boxing/unboxing to perform type conversion between primitive type and its wrapper class.

 For instance,
 ```